Shopping Cart

 Rarely-ever-there cat. /-/-/-

 Why not give it a go yourself?
 Write a poem using this technique of rhyming a stressed beat anywhere in the line.
-See if it does not surprise you and refresh you.
+See it does not surprise you and refresh you.

 Pick a stanza pattern you want.
 Make sure it is consistent.
 And have fun!